ameyayeg/eat-the-strip/content/home.md

     name: Lil Bub
   - description: Grumpy cat is an American celebrity cat known for her grumpy appearance.
     name: Grumpy cat (Tardar Sauce)
-  - name: Meechu
-    description: Is a Canadian kitty.
 ---
 T﻿his is my new blog.